Sometimes I struggle. I mean really struggle.

 Self-Care Is a Priority

 The other major thing that I am doing to make time for myself is to focus on self-care.
 This can vary for every person and can be as simple or complex as you choose to make it.
+I personally have found that during the winter months I need extra ideas to renew myself.
+You can check out the ways I do that here.

 I strongly suggest making a simple self-care item on a daily basis.
 This will set you up to start taking better care of yourself and seeing yourself as a priority.